sslab-gatech/Rudra/README.md

 Crux is a static analyzer to detect common undefined behaviors in Rust programs.

+## Configurations

+### Common

+- CRUX_LOG
+  - Adjust logging level.

+### Crux

+- CRUX_REPORT
+  - Report file location.
+If set, Crux analyis result will be serialized and saved to that file.
+Otherwise, the result will be printed to stderr.

+### Crux-Runner

+- CRUX_SCRATCH_DIR
+  - Directory to store crawled crates (default: ../crux_scratch)
+- CRUX_REPORT_DIR
+  - Directory to store reports (default: ../crux_report)

 ## Development Setup

 You need nightly Rust for Crux and custom Miri for PoC testing.